Summary:

 I’m not a climate scientist or a climate reporter (just a chainsaw/small engine enthusiast), but the claim was hard to believe, so I decided to look into it.
 I wanted to know where it originated and why it was referenced so frequently.

-But before we look at the source, here are some other examples of this claim being made.
+First, here are other examples of this claim being made.

 In April 2023, The Colorado Sun published an article titled ‘Colorado could ban the sale of gas-powered mowers and blowers beginning in 2025.’